arturobandissimo/screenplay-reboot/screenplay/screenplay-v1a.md

 (to a line cook)
 Whatup Cory.

+CORY
-CORY slams him up against a fridge.
-They get into a physical brawl but it's fun.
-They start laughing.
+They get into a light but intense physical skirmish.

 INT.
 CAR - DAY